-According to CollegeScholarships.org, many grants available to adults are targeting just that: adults.
+CollegeScholarships.org says, that many grants available to adults are targeting just that adults.
 Others have a specific focus for veterans, minorities, women, those still in the military, international students, disabled students and more.

-All students in need of financial aid will need to fill out the Free Application for Federal Student Aid (fafsa.ed.gov).
-Completing this form goes more smoothly when you are using tax return information, so if you wish to apply for aid you should also do your taxes in a timely manner.
+All students in need of financial aid will need to fill out the Financial Aid Form (http://www.fafsa.ed.gov).
+This form goes more smoothly when using tax return information so individuals that wish to apply for aid should also do their taxes in a timely manner.

-According to Sandra Block of "USA Today" 's Your Money page, "The good news: Financial aid isn't just for the young.
+According to Sandra Block of USA Today's Your Money page, "The good news: Financial aid isn't just for the young.
 Even if you use Facebook to share pictures of your grandkids, there's a good chance you qualify for direct grants or low-interest loans."